Quadrophenia (film): Plot

 The lads spend the night sleeping rough, meet up at a café the following morning, then proceed along the promenade, where a series of running battles ensues.
-As the police corner the rioters, Jimmy escapes down an alleyway with Steph and they have sex.
-When the pair emerge, they find themselves amidst the melee just as police are detaining rioters.
-Jimmy is arrested and detained with the volatile Ace Face.
-When fined a hefty £75——Ace Face mocks the magistrate by offering to pay on the spot with a cheque, impressing the fellow mods with his presumed wealth.
+As the police corner the rioters, Jimmy and Steph escape down an alleyway, where they have sex.
+When they emerge, they find themselves amidst the melee.
+Jimmy is arrested and detained, along with the volatile Ace Face.
+Fined a hefty £75 —equivalent to almost £600 in 2026— Ace Face mocks the magistrate by offering to pay on the spot with a cheque, impressing his fellow mods with his presumed wealth.

-Back in London, Jimmy becomes severely depressed.
-His mother throws him out after finding his stash of Dexamyl.
+Jimmy's mother throws him out after finding his stash of Dexamyl.
 He then leaves his job, spends his severance package on more pills and learns that Steph is now his friend Dave's girlfriend.
-After briefly fighting with Dave, the following morning his rejection is confirmed by Steph, and his beloved Lambretta scooter is damaged in a crash involving a Royal Mail parcel van.
-Jimmy takes a train back to Brighton, taking increasing levels of pills and becoming more emotionally unstable.
+After briefly fighting with Dave, the following morning his rejection is confirmed by Steph, and his beloved Lambretta scooter is damaged in a crash involving a Royal Mail van.
+Depressed, Jimmy takes a train back to Brighton, taking increasing levels of pills and becoming more emotionally unstable.

 Lonely and unsure what to do with himself, he revisits the scenes of the riots and his encounter with Steph.
-Then Jimmy is shocked to discover that his idol, Ace Face, has a menial job as a bellboy at the Grand hotel.
+Then Jimmy is shocked to discover that his idol, Ace Face, has a menial job as a bellboy at the Grand Hotel.
 Jimmy steals Ace's Vespa scooter and heads to Beachy Head, riding close to the cliff-edge.
 For a time, he appears to be having an enjoyable ride in the sunshine, but then he stops and glares miserably at the sea.
 Finally, the scooter is seen crashing over the cliff-top, which is where the film began (with Jimmy walking back against a sunset backdrop).

 Cast

 John Lydon (Johnny Rotten of the Sex Pistols) screen-tested for the role of Jimmy Cooper.
 The distributors of the film refused to insure him for the role and he was replaced by Phil Daniels.

-Most of the cast were reunited after 28 years at Earls Court on 1 and 2 September 2007 as part of The Quadrophenia Reunion at the London Film & Comic Con.
-Subsequently, the cast agreed to be part of a Quadrophenia Convention at Brighton in 2009.
+Most of the cast were reunited after 28 years at Earls Court in 2007 at The Quadrophenia Reunion at the London Film & Comic Con, and appeared at a Quadrophenia Convention at Brighton in 2009.